github/docs/content/education/explore-the-benefits-of-teaching-and-learning-with-github-education/use-github-at-your-educational-institution/applying-to-be-a-github-campus-expert.md

 {% endnote %}

 1. Open the email you received after submitting your application form.
-1. Using the guidelines included in the application status email, record your video resume.
+2. Using the guidelines included in the application status email, record your video resume.
-1. Once your video is ready to be submitted, click **Upload video** at the bottom of the application status email.
+3. Once your video is ready to be submitted, click **Upload video** at the bottom of the application status email.
-1. On the video submission form, add your email address and upload your video.
+4. On the video submission form, add your email address and upload your video.
-1. Click **Submit** at the bottom of the form to send your video in for review.
+5. Click **Submit** at the bottom of the form to send your video in for review.

    After your video has been submitted, we’ll take about a week to review it.
 If the program is the right fit, you’ll be accepted and receive invitations to start the {% data variables.product.prodname_student_leader_program %} training and join an onboarding call.

+🚀 **JOIN US TODAY!** 🤩